Reactive Dog Training: Tips To Help Your Dog Get BetterMay 18, 2023 2023-05-22 15:52

 If your dog is struggling with unwanted behavior like this, providing appropriate physical exercise can be difficult as you cannot let your them off-leash, take them to dog parks, to your neighborhood park or even to a doggy daycare.

 Thankfully, it is not just physical exertion tires dogs out – but also mental one.
 Reactive dogs can really benefit from being challenged to think carefully and solve puzzles with smartness rather than force.

 Here are some ideas:

 - Names Of Rooms

 Have your dog in one room of your house and hide a treat (or toy) in another one.
-Get him, bring him to the room with the treat and show it to him.
-As you are doing this, tell him what the room is called.
+Get them, bring them to the room with the treat and show it to them.
+As you are doing this, tell them what the room is called.

-Do this with just one room at first – he will quickly understand to rush to this room when you tell him to and get his treat.
+Do this with just one room at first – they will quickly understand to rush to this room when you tell them to and get the treat.
 Over time, gradually add the other rooms of your house.
-Eventually you can tell him the name of any room and he will know where to go!
+Eventually you can tell your dog the name of any room and they will know where to go!

 - Hidden Treats

 Hide treats with a variety of objects.
 You can out them under towels, under plastic cups, under turned-over cardboard boxes, in paper towel rolls, in plastic lunch boxes with the lid partially closed etc. Let them work out how to solve these puzzles.